imjackson/Portfolio/README.md

 ## About

 This is the code for my personal portfolio website.
+It was created using React and Gatsby, with no CSS frameworks used.

-It can be viewed at: `https://imjackson.dev`
+It can be viewed at: [imjackson.dev](https://imjackson.dev)

 ## Running Locally